karimmakhloufi/kazoologger/README.md

 import { kazooLoggerCreator } from "kazoologger";
 ```

-After importing the function, export the new instance with your API KEY:
+After importing the function, export the new instance with your previously generated and saved API KEY:

 ```
-export const kazooLog = kazooLoggerCreator({ APIKEY: "secret" });
+export const kazooLog = kazooLoggerCreator({ APIKEY: "YOURAPIKEY" });
 ```

 You can also specify an userId to distinguish your different clients, for example the expo installation id: https://docs.expo.io/versions/latest/sdk/constants/#constantsinstallationid

 ```
 export const kazooLog = kazooLoggerCreator({
-  APIKEY: "secret",
+  APIKEY: "YOURAPIKEY",
   userId: "EXPO INSTALLATION ID",
 });
 ```